nrw-digital/week-notes/en/updates/_posts/2024-10-25-week-notes.md

 + Having recently picked up a copy of Platformland, Sam joined [a webinar of Richard Pope discussing how improving the use of technology in public services might happen](https://theodi.org/news-and-events/events/platformland-richard-pope-emer-coleman-in-conversation/).
 + Sam published [a blog about how we created one form out of six to help users](https://naturalresources.wales/footer-links/blog-nrw-digital/blog-post-how-turning-six-long-forms-into-one-helps-our-users/?lang=en).
 We have a plan for publishing more blogs, more regularly from now on.
 + Sam’s working on the first draft of the 2023 annual regulation report, hoping we can work with SMEs to make it succinct and give people what they need more easily.

+## Fun Fact Friday

+Speaking of eyes this week... did you know Eyes are able to process 36,000 pieces of information in a single hour?
+Phew!
+No wonder they get tired quickly!